Business Partner Dispute Liability in Florida

 Operating Agreement Provisions

-A well-drafted operating agreement can reduce the damage a partner dispute causes to both the business and the individual members.
-Key provisions include buyout rights triggered by deadlock, material breach, death, or disability.
-The agreement should also specify valuation methods agreed in advance, mandatory mediation or arbitration clauses, and non-compete provisions that protect the business after a partner’s departure.
+A well-drafted operating agreement reduces the damage a partner dispute causes to both the business and the individual members.
+Buyout rights triggered by deadlock, material breach, death, or disability channel disagreements into defined processes.
+Valuation methods agreed in advance (whether based on book value, appraised fair market value, or a formula tied to trailing revenue) prevent the valuation itself from becoming a second lawsuit.

 Offshore Planning for Large Exposures